apple/swift-protobuf/Documentation/STYLE_GUIDELINES.md

 guidelines.

-Eventually, it is our hope that the `swift-format` tool that is in Swift's master branch will be made generally available with a future release of Xcode or in some other form that is easy for end-users to adopt.
+Eventually, it is our hope that the `swift-format` tool that is in Swift's main branch will be made generally available with a future release of Xcode or in some other form that is easy for end-users to adopt.